aegjoyce/ambilights/info.md

-# Philips TV Ambilight (Light) Component for Home Assistant
+# Philips TV Ambilight Component for Home Assistant

 An updated version of jomwells Ambilight component.
 I had been having issues with the official Home Assistant Philips TV JS integratation causing my TV to crash so have reverted to using ADB and jomwells' old integration.